Lab 2 - C++, CMake & IDE

 CMake Project (30 min)

-Before reading following text, please get familiar with CMake.
+Before continuing, get familiar with CMake.

 Now let's create a similar project, but using CMake